sriram151094/soviet-space-dogs/README.md

 The dataset contains all the mission information from 1951 - 1961 in which dogs flew to the outer space.

+Data was cleansed and few additional support paramters were added.
+Final dataset can be found in **data/data.csv**

 The visualization has the following attributes:
    1. Date of flight (Temporal)
    2. Status of the misssion (Categorical)